Archive for the ‘Gadgets’ Category

 apple-iphone-3g

 I can’t express enough how underwhelmed I am by the recent announcement of the iPhone 3G.
-I honestly thought the second generation iPhone might be appealing enough for me to take the plunge, but with such glaring feature omissions I will be avoiding it altogether.
+I honestly thought the second generation iPhone might be appealing enough for me to make it my regular phone, but with such glaring feature omissions I will be saving it for times of desperation.

 For me what really kills it are the following: